StanislavRadkov/Fortran-Cheat-Sheet/README.md

 program hello
     write(*,*) 'Hello World!'
 end

-> Please keep in mind the language is not case sensitive outside of character literals.
 ```

+> Please keep in mind that the language is not case sensitive outside of character literals.

 ## Terminology
 * **Statement** - An instruction which is either executabe or
 nonexecutable.